NatsumeLS/Gakumas-Translation-Data-EN/README.md

 # Updating the translation data
 Update the translation datas via the `resource settings` tab in the `gakuen-imas-localify` app.
-Any updates made to the translation datas will be visible in #en-translation-data
+Any updates made to the translation datas will be visible in this repo push history, or the discord server inside #en-translation-data

 ## Files and Folder Structure